Inca complex at Písac: History

 Today the consensus among many scholars (among them Kim MacQuarrie) is that Pachacuti constructed it as multi-purpose residence, citadel, observatory and religious site.
 In this role it would support his panaca (family and descendants), provide a secluded royal retreat located well away from Cusco where he and the nobility could relax between military campaigns, undertake ritual and religious ceremonies, serve as a refuge in times of danger as well as commemorating his victories over the Cuyos.

 In addition to Pisac the other royal estates that Pachacuti is considered to have established were Ollantaytambo and Machu Picchu (conquest of the Vilcabamba Valley).
 The Cuyos had been implicated in a conspiracy to kill Pachacuti, which was put down so ruthlessly that most of the Cuyos were killed.

-Despite its size and proximity to Cusco the Inca complex is not mentioned by any of the Spanish chroniclers.
+Despite its size and proximity to Cusco, the Inca complex was not mentioned by any of the Spanish chroniclers.

 The modern town of Písac was built in the valley below the ruins of the Inca complex by Viceroy Toledo during the 1570s.

 The first modern description of the Inca complex occurred in the late 19th century when Ephraim George Squier (1821-1888), the US Commissioner to Peru visited Pisac and left a detailed description of the Inca ruins in his 1877 book Peru - Incidents of Travel and Exploration in the Land of the Incas.
 In his book Squier offered the following introduction to the complex:

 Squier's book did much to bring the complex to the attention of the English-speaking world.
-The Austrian-French scientist-explorer, Charles Wiener (1851-1919) also visited Písac and wrote an account of his explorations in Perou et Bolivie (Paris, 1880).
+The Austrian-French scientist-explorer Charles Wiener also visited Písac and wrote an account of his explorations in Perou et Bolivie (Paris, 1880).

 On 12 February 2016, 10-year old Valeria Arlette Garcia Escobar was killed by a rock fall while exploring the complex with her Peruvian family.
 It is believed that heavy rains the night before, coupled with strong sunshine may have loosened the rocks.
 Two other family members were injured.
 The area of the accident was not near any Inca structures and lead to the closing of the Pisaq Archaeological Parks until 1 September 2016 following repairs.